6-year-old boy praised by Anne Hathaway on social media for saving little sister from dog attack - Local News 8

 6-year-old boy praised by Anne Hathaway on social media for saving little sister from dog attack

-Bridger Walker, a brave 6-year-old boy from Wyoming, has gained social media notoriety after being praised by Anne Hathaway for rescuing his sister from a dog attack.
+Bridger Walker, a brave 6-year-old boy from Wyoming, has gained social media recognition after being praised by Anne Hathaway for rescuing his sister from a dog attack.

 On July 9, Bridger jumped into action when a 1-year-old old German shepherd mix charged toward his 4-year-old sister, a statement from the family obtained by CNN states.
 While shielding his sister he was brutally attacked by the dog.